The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

 Next, we use the following identity

 in order to solve the Matsubara sum in Eq.~(\ref{GapBCST}).
-On the other hand, we may use that $\tanh(\beta z/2)=1-2n_F(z)$ for $z\equiv \sqrt{\xi_k^2+\bar\sigma_0^2}$, $\beta=1/T$, where $n_F(z)=1/(1+e^{\beta z})$ is the Fermi-Dirac distribution in Eq.~(\ref{prop1}).
+On the other hand, we may use that $\tanh(\beta z/2)=1-2n_F(z)$ for $z\equiv \sqrt{\xi_k^2+\sigma_0^2}$, $\beta=1/T$, where $n_F(z)=1/(1+e^{\beta z})$ is the Fermi-Dirac distribution in Eq.~(\ref{prop1}).
 Having these properties in mind, Eq.~(\ref{GapBCST}) yields

 Clearly, the first term in the rhs of Eq.~(\ref{GapBCST2}) is the gap equation at zero temperature given by Eq.~(\ref{BCSgapk}).
-Hence, when $T\rightarrow 0$, we have $\bar\sigma_0=\sigma_0$.
 Furthermore, the second term describes the effects of the thermal bath and goes to zero as $T\rightarrow 0$.